sjpotter/regex/README.md

 to follow the current nextStack, we can simply save and reset the stack while we follow that list, and restore the stack when the list is finished.
 This is useful for IfThenElse regular expressions.
 With this approach I was able to implement all or almost all of Perl's regular expression functionality.

+### Note

+- This code isn't meant for performance, besides for the fact that perl regular expressions

 ---
 <a name="myfootnote1">1</a>: https://en.wikipedia.org/wiki/The_Practice_of_Programming